ISO installation

-# 5. Disk selection
+5. Disk selection

 This is the screen where you'll select where XCP-ng system will be installed.
-XCP-ng is an specilized Linux, so you need to dedicated a physical disk to it.
+XCP-ng is a specialized Linux distribution, so you need to dedicated a physical disk to it.
 Partitioning is done automatically.

 Alternatively, if you have two identical disks, you can use Software RAID (

 # 6. VM storage selection

 This is the place where your VM disks will be stored.
 It's called a Storage Repository (SR).
 It can use the same disk where you installed the system.
 It will automatically use the free space after system partitions.

 EXT instead of LVM?
 We advise to use EXT to benefit from thin provisioning!

 # 7. Installation source